 ProTape Gaffers Tape 2″ x 55yd

 When I worked in production, I usually liked to have multiple colors and sizes.
-But around the house, just for fun projects, I usually just use 1″ tape.
-I’ve linked you to the 2″ tape because that’s a little more useful on sets.
+However, around the house, for fun projects, I usually use 1″ tape.
+I’ve linked you to the 2″ tape because it’s a little more useful for sets.

 You can also use this to cover the logos on your wireless mics.